 - Real estate tax: Real estate is subject to a 1% annual tax.
 Surtaxes apply for specific types of property at an annual rate of 0.3% on the transfer of property.

-Focusing on corporate income tax
+Declare your Business taxes in Paraguay – Focusing on corporate income tax

-Income in Paraguay is taxed according to the resource principle.
+Before you declare your tax in Paraguay, it is important to know that income tax in Paraguay is taxed according to the resource principle.
 There are three tax systems in Paraguay, depending on the type of taxpayer, as follows:

 - Commercial income tax (CIT).
 This tax is meant for income from commercial, industrial, and service activities.
 The general income tax rate of 10% applies.
 However, dividend distributions require an additional 5% tax.
 This tax must be paid on the amount of dividend approved for distribution at the shareholder meeting.